JHRobotics/vmhal9x/README.md

 [^2]: PE = portable image = EXE or DLL file on Windows

+## DirectX

+Current implementation support DDI 8 (device driver interface).
+DDI is forward compatible with DirectX runtime, so this allows to run DirectX 9 programs and games.
+DDI 9 may be supported in future.
+Currently is also supported multi-texturing and HW T&L. **Currently unsupported are Bump mapping and shaders**

 ## Compilation

 Copy `config.mk-sample` to `config.mk` and follow instructions in this file.
 Please note, that on non win32 compatible systems, you've to set different `CC` (mingw32) and `HOST_CC` (your native C compiler) values.
 When it's done, type make